 However at the end of the quarter when invoice payment is made, the entry is simply reversed where office supplies expense is credited and accrued expense liability account is debited.

 Therefore we can conclude that prepaid expenses vs accrued expenses are mirror reflections of each other.
-When the prepaid expense is considered as an asset, accrued expense is a liability in the financial statement.
+When the prepaid expense is considered as an asset, an accrued expense is a liability in the financial statement.

 Using an Expense tracking software like Invoicera is the key to managing all kinds of business expenses well.
-The tool is helpful recording expenses and when they occur generating detailed expense reports for financial analysis.
+The tool is helpful for recording expenses and when they occur generating detailed expense reports for financial analysis.
 Also, check a tool that helps in assigning expenses to staff members within the company and analyzing the same in the long run.